 Otosclerosis is a rare ear disorder that can lead to hearing loss.
 Caused by abnormal bone growth in the space behind the eardrum, the symptoms of otosclerosis can also include feelings of dizziness and balance problems.
 Although otosclerosis can’t be prevented, early intervention is the best defense against otosclerosis-related hearing impairment.

-The hearing specialists The University of Kansas Health System Hearing and Balance Center provide advanced care for uncommon conditions like otosclerosis.
+The hearing specialists at The University of Kansas Health System Hearing and Balance Center provide advanced care for uncommon conditions like otosclerosis.
 Because we’re part of an academic medical center that’s committed to ongoing research, we can also learn of treatment advances as they develop and connect you to those benefits through access to clinical trials.

 What is otosclerosis?

-Otosclerosis is an abnormal growth of bone in the middle ear that can affect one or both ears.
+Otosclerosis is an abnormal growth of bone in the middle ear that can affect 1 or both ears.
 This excess bone growth prevents movement of the stapes bone, also called the stirrup.
 The stapes needs to vibrate to transmit sound.
 When the stapes can’t vibrate, sound waves don’t reach the inner ear fluids and hearing is impaired.

 Sometimes hearing loss from otosclerosis is fairly mild, but most people notice that their loss of hearing worsens over time.
 For some people living with otosclerosis, the symptoms of hearing loss can become severe.
 Advanced otosclerosis can also cause dizziness and affect balance, if bone growth extends into the inner ear.